 Malboros in the Final Fantasy series usually just hit you with their Bad Breath, but aren't above chewing on people once they're out of the player's control.

-Civilizations worshiping Gaia can summon these to fight for them in Age Of Mythology.
+Civilizations worshiping Gaia or Oranos can summon these to fight for them in Age of Mythology.

 There are two puzzles involving these in The Neverhood.
 In the second, you have to be eaten by it.